WHAT IS AN HR MANAGER’S JOB DESCRIPTION?

 Do I need formal training before I can become an HR manager?

-While formal training is usually a prerequisite for becoming an HR manager, there are other ways in which you can start a career in this direction.
+While formal training is usually necessary for becoming an HR manager, there are other ways in which you can start a career in this direction.
 You could, for example, start out as an HR admin assistant, and work your way up the corporate ladder from there.
 This will help you to gain the relevant experience that you will need to be considered for a managerial position, but in most instances, you will still be required to go for formal training before being appointed into the HR manager’s role.
-This doesn’t necessarily have to involve full-time study towards a diploma or degree — many employers will be satisfied with a skills training certificate.
+This doesn’t necessarily have to involve full-time study towards a diploma or degree — some employers may also be satisfied with a skills training certificate.

 Where can I study?

-There are many academic institutions that provide formal training in HR management.
-At Oxbridge Academy, we offer a variety of HR management courses on either a full-time or part-time basis via distance learning.
+You can study HR at Oxbridge Academy.
+We offer a variety of HR management courses on either a full-time or part-time basis via distance learning.
 This means that you can study your HR course at your own pace (without attending any physical classes) and that you can study while you work.